 To determine the extent of potential e-discovery in case, an important question to ask is what type of documentary evidence is needed to prove or defend it?
-The answer to this question is a good starting point for discussions with clients about the extent of potentially relevant ESI that must be collected, reviewed and ultimately produced in litigation.
+The answer to this question is a good starting point for discussions with clients about the extent of potentially relevant ESI that must be collected, reviewed, and ultimately produced in litigation.

 As foreshadowed above, discussions with the client about e-discovery issues must occur early in a case.
 Once you have considered the nature of your case and the documents needed to properly litigate it, you must discuss them with your client.
 Beyond guidance to find documents needed to win a case, clients can also help identify other types of documents that are potentially relevant to the legal matter and of which attorneys are not necessarily aware.

-To facilitate identification of potentially relevant documents, attorneys should discuss the client’s practices, procedures and processes and the documents involved at every stage.
+To facilitate the identification of potentially relevant documents, attorneys should discuss the client’s practices, procedures, and processes and the documents involved at every stage.
 This will help identify categories of documents that must be located and collected for document review.
 Clients should also identify formats in which potentially relevant ESI is kept.

 It is also important is to determine whether the client uses any unique or custom software or hardware.
-For instance, does the client use unique or custom made database programs or computer aided drawing programs such as AutoCAD?
+For instance, does the client use unique or custom-made database programs or computer-aided drawing programs such as AutoCAD?
 This is very important to know because special expertise may be needed to collect data maintained within these programs.

 Attorneys should also have a working knowledge of the client’s network structure and how and where information is stored.
 Indeed, the California ethics opinion states that attorneys must be able to “analyze and understand a client’s ESI systems and storage.”
 If the client is a business organization, it may have a data map describing its network.

-Another topic of discussion with the client is identification of all potential data custodians.
+Another topic of discussion with the client is the identification of all potential data custodians.
 Or, stated another way, identifying potential witnesses and determining what kind of documents are they expected to possess.
-It is important to identify ESI custodians early in the process to come to terms with the complexity and volume of document collection.
+It is important to identify ESI custodians early in the process to come to terms with the complexity and volume of the document collection.
 Once custodians are identified, custodian interviews or ESI questionnaires should be utilized.

 It goes without saying that email is often a good chunk of ESI collected reviewed and produced in litigation.
 As a result, one of the first things an attorney should know is what type of e-mail the client uses.
-Is it cloud based such as Gmail or Outlook 365, or does the client maintain the email server internally?
+Is it cloud-based such as Gmail or Outlook 365, or does the client maintain the email server internally?
 Although email is generally not the most difficult ESI to collect, knowing the type of email server used by the client will help plan collection efforts.